traxeon/ml/README.md

-# ml
-Machine learning and data analytics
+# Machine Learning and Data Analytics